GhostRunners25/ghostrunners25.github.io/README.md

 # ghostrunners25.github.io
-This is a privacy policy for Pinky's Adventure
+This is GhostRunners25 Website, it contains all the files for GhostRunners25 website.
+This is programmed by GhostRunners25 himself